MnAppsNet/abap-dynamic-alv/README.md

               > Use static method display_alv to display the ALV created (need to be created first)
               > Change global static object alv_table to make any further changes on the ALV output (need to be created first)
+              > Use static method clear to discart all the instractions
+              > Use static method dispose_alv to dispose the alv_table
+              > Use static method row_count to get the number of rows of output table
+              > Use static method get_field to get the value of a cell.
+                It takes 3 parameters :
+                 *im_row         : The row index that we want to get the field from *im_column_name : The column name from which we get the value *ch_content     : The value of the cell is returned here
+              > Use static method get_row to get a row from table It takes 2 parameters :
+                 *im_row         : The row index that we want to return *ch_struct      : The row is returned here
+              > Use static method get_selected_cell to get the value of selected cell It takes 1 parameter :
+                 *ch_content     : The values of the cell is returned here
+              > Use static method get_selected_row to get a selected row It takes 2 parameters :
+                 *im_row_number : The row number from the rows selected (ex.
+1st, 2nd ...) (optional, Default = 1 )
+                 *ch_struct     : The row is returned here